 CSCC can appear as scaly red patches, open sores, rough, thickened, or wart-like skin, or raised growths with a central depression.

-CSCC that has spread extensively or aggressively, or in some cases has not responded to multiple treatments and has returned repeatedly, and cannot be cured by surgery and radiation, is considered advanced.
+CSCC that has spread extensively or aggressively, or in some cases has not responded to multiple treatments and has returned repeatedly, is considered advanced because it has spread or cannot be cured by surgery or radiation.

-The following photos are examples of what advanced CSCC might look like.
+The following photos are examples of what CSCC might look like.

 For more information on what CSCC may look like, please visit the Skin Cancer Foundation site listed in our patient resources section to view other examples and warning signs of CSCC.